If you are an American corn farmer who has been harmed by the damage caused

 Viptera corn variety was excluded from the exported U.S. corn supply.

-Our business litigation lawyers are committed to holding them accountable.
+Our proven trial lawyers are committed to holding them accountable.

 If you are a U.S. corn farmer who has suffered losses as a result of Syngenta’s